rationalmatter/lab-guidelines/README.md

 </details>

 ## Chapters and pages
 Your Jupyter notebook will be automatically sliced into chapters and pages.
-You can assume that first-level headers (e.g.`# Title`) will become chapters, second-level headers (e.g. `## Title`) will become pages, and all further-level headers will just appear on the page.
+You can assume that first-level headers (e.g.`# Title`) will become chapters, second-level headers (e.g. `## Title`) will become pages, and all further-level headers will just appear on the page as-is.

 ## Folder structure
 All data should be in _Data_ folder, and all images from Markdown cells should be in _Assets_ folder.
 As mentioned down below, additional Python packages go to the _Packages_ directory.